Lookism (manhwa): Main

-Crystal Choi is daughter of the HNH company chairman, also has two bodies.
-First, an overweight student who transfers to the fashion department of Daniel's school, she lives in her original body during the day.
+Choi Soo Jung is daughter of the HNH company chairman, also has two bodies.
+First, an overweight student who transfers to the fashion department of Hyung Seok's school, she lives in her original body during the day.
 Her different treatment leads her to believe that the world judges those with a different appearance unkindly.
-Crystal sees the handsome Daniel as an egotistical bully (based on his looks) and prefers the other Daniel's personality.
+Soo Jung sees the handsome Hyung Seok as an egotistical bully (based on his looks) and prefers the original Hyung Seok.